SciCompKL/MeDiPack/doc/Tutorial1.md

 ~~~

 For all MPI functions and variables the AMPI replacements are used.
 Otherwise the only other change is the use of the
-MPI data type provided by the AD tool. `TOOL::MPI_TYPE` provides all information for MeDiPack such that the special handling
+MPI data type provided by the AD tool. `codiTypes->MPI_TYPE` provides all information for MeDiPack such that the special handling
 for AD can be executed.

 ### Additional remarks